classy-org/config-lambda/README.md

 # options

-* file: (STRING) the configuration file in JSON format
+* environments: (OBJECT) the environments object
-* stage: (STRING) the stage of deployment, referring to which section of the JSON file should be used for configuration
+* stage: (STRING) the stage of deployment, referring to which section of the environments object should be used for configuration

 # usage

 Config.get(key)

-environment.json
+environments.json
 ```json
 {
   "dev": {